 Creative Advertising and Art Direction, BA Hons

-Co-designed with internationally renowned advertising agency M&C Saatchi, our Creative Advertising and Art Direction degree has a strong employment focus, and an important feature is that you will spend time with practitioners from a range of creative agencies.
-Previous years have included M&C Saatchi, Ogilvy, Saatchi & Saatchi, The&Partnership, Cravens, Landor and Fitch amongst others.
+As the course has a strong industry focus, you will spend time with practitioners from a range of creative agencies.
+Previous years have included M&C Saatchi, House337, Ogilvy, Saatchi & Saatchi, The&Partnership, Cravens, Landor and Fitch among others.

 UCAS points